TomasDrozdik/SARP/notes.md

 * Consider removing Time start and end from event generators predecessor.

+* Remove node_ reference form Routing.
+Let Update neighbors have parameter which node passes to it

 ## Simplify network creation
 Store network nodes in `std::vector<Node>` of fixed size instead of `std::unique_ptr`.